Patient education: Small cell lung cancer treatment (Beyond the Basics)

 Most people with limited-stage small cell lung cancer are treated with chemotherapy in combination with radiation therapy directed at the disease in the chest.
 After this initial treatment, patients are frequently treated with radiation therapy to the brain in order to prevent the development of brain metastases and to improve survival.
 The goal of treatment for limited-stage disease is to cure the patient of the cancer.

-Extensive disease — Most patients with small cell lung cancer have extensive-stage disease at the time of initial diagnosis.
+Extensive-stage disease — Most patients with small cell lung cancer have extensive-stage disease at the time of initial diagnosis.
 This means that the cancer has spread either to the other side of the chest or to more distant locations in the body.
-Common sites of spread include the other lung, liver, adrenal glands, bones or brain.
+Common sites of spread include the other lung, liver, adrenal glands, bones, or brain.
 Patients with extensive-stage small cell lung cancer are generally treated with chemotherapy; surgery is not an option.
 Extensive-stage disease is not considered to be curable, and the goals of treatment are to relieve symptoms caused by the cancer and to prolong life.
 People who respond well to chemotherapy are often given radiation therapy to the brain to prevent the development of brain metastases, and may also receive radiation therapy to the chest.
-Radiation therapy may also be used to treat other areas of the body to relieve symptoms caused by the spread of cancer (See 'Brain radiation' below.)
+Radiation therapy may also be used to treat other areas of the body to relieve symptoms caused by the spread of cancer.
+(See 'Brain radiation' below.)

 Chemotherapy refers to the use of medicines to either kill cancer cells or stop their growth.
 It is the mainstay of treatment for small cell lung cancer.
 Chemotherapy works by interfering with the ability of rapidly growing cells (such as cancer cells) to divide or reproduce.
 Because most of an adult's normal cells are not actively growing, they are not affected much by chemotherapy, with the exception of bone marrow (where the blood cells are produced), hair follicles, and the lining of the gastrointestinal tract (eg, stomach, intestines).
 Effects of chemotherapy on these and other normal tissues gives rise to side effects seen during treatment.
 (See 'Side effects' below.)